LargeNFT/large-nft/README.md

     * As an artist do you want the value you built to crumble because no one is there to pay hosting fees?

 * What if OpenSea disappears?
 What if they change their terms?
 What if every market disappears?
     * Is it smart to have no backup plan if something drastic were to happen to the largest marketplace providers?
-A well-made collection should have a home base.
+A well-made collection should have a home base and it should (arguably) provide fee free trading just like the original Cryptopunks market.

 * An NFT collection should have a default viewer, marketplace, and any user should be able to run it.
     * Otherwise we lose the permissionless and open source properties of Ethereum.